cdluminate/my-overlay/usage.md

 directory, hinting `ld.so` on the places to find the BLAS/LAPACK libraries.

 As a side effect, this solution depends on the `ld.so.conf` support from the system C standard library.
-BesidesPlus, It's recommended to read the code if you need even more details.
+Besides, It's recommended to read the code if you need even more details.

 Frequently Asked Questions